kennyhyun/linuxdev/README.md

 ## Installing and using docker clients

-This vm provides docker connection in 5 port.
+This vm provides docker connection in `2376` port.
 If you have docker client and set the env vars you can use docker from the host like Docker Desktop.

 if you don't have installed docker or docker-compose, you can install by running install-docker-clients script.

-`.bashrc` has DOCKER_HOST and required variables for Mac/Git-bash and `docker_env.bat` in the users directory will set variables in the command terminal in Windows.
+`.bashrc` has DOCKER_HOST and required variables for Mac/Git-bash and `docker_env.bat` will set variables in the command terminal in Windows.

 ## Additional Goals

 - Share virtualbox env across Bootcamp
+- Provide recommended fonts with Powerline patch

 ## License